slice-so/merge-to-earn/README.md

 As a result, contributors are retributed proportionally to their work and receive earnings based on when their PRs were merged.

-Everything is handled transparently on-chain thanks to MTE, while Github settings and permissions can be used to customize what should happen between opening and merging a PR.
+Everything is handled transparently on-chain, while Github settings and permissions can be used to customize what happens between opening and merging a PR.

 ## Notes